-I know it, you know it, and there’s no way around it: the infamous Dutch G. This guttural sound may frighten you, but just try to relax (you won’t hurt your throat)!
-There are different levels of pronouncing the G. In the south it is usually softer-spoken than in Amsterdam, where it sounds quite harsh.
+I know it, you know it, and there’s no way around it: the infamous Dutch G. This guttural sound may frighten you, but just try to relax.
+You won’t hurt your throat!
+There are different levels of pronouncing the G. In the south, it’s usually softer-spoken than in Amsterdam, where it can sound quite harsh.
 So don’t let it get you down if you can’t do it perfectly at first!

 You might have also noticed that consonants in Dutch can be combined in numerous ways that are difficult to pronounce, like with the [sch] sound.
 The reason [sch] is so tricky is because it’s a guttural sound that combines the S in “salt” with the [ch] sound that isn’t found in English, much like the G sound above.
 And in case you want to practice, the most famous example of this sound is in “Scheveningen,” a district of the Hague with a well-known beach.